francesca-git/EU28-ForestMng-Climate/data/land_use_data/areas_base/readme.md

 Folders:

-- OriginalFiles: list of original files sent by GLOBIOM, containing data on the areas and the volume of wood harvested under the multiple scenarios considered
+- **OriginalFiles**: list of original files sent by GLOBIOM, containing data on the areas and the volume of wood harvested under the multiple scenarios considered
-- Baseline: raw files with data on the Baseline scenario prepared to be used in the scripts main.R through the do_tidy_match.R function.
+- **Baseline**: raw files with data on the Baseline scenario prepared to be used in the scripts main.R through the do_tidy_match.R function.
-- SharedEffort: raw files with data on the SharedEffort scenario prepared to be used in the scripts main.R through the do_tidy_match.R function.
+- **SharedEffort**: raw files with data on the SharedEffort scenario prepared to be used in the scripts main.R through the do_tidy_match.R function.
-- LowerIntensity: raw files with data on the LowerIntensity scenario prepared to be used in the scripts main.R through the do_tidy_match.R function.
+- **LowerIntensity**: raw files with data on the LowerIntensity scenario prepared to be used in the scripts main.R through the do_tidy_match.R function.
 		This falls under the Baseline scenario, but part of the imports and the exports are harvested from low-intensity forestry, though for the imports much less area is covered by low-intensity management than the SharedEffort approach and the management is selective logging instead of Reduced impact logging.
 		WARNING: the LowerIntensity approach was tested but the results were not included in the published article.